artginzburg/privacy-policy/projects/memoria.md

 # Privacy Policy for Memoria

-No data or personal information is collected by this app.
+No personal information is collected by this app.
+The only data it collects is:

+## Game Scores

+Your game scores are uploaded to Apple's Game Center to display on the global leaderboard.
+This includes:

+- Your scores
+- A unique Game Center identifier
+- The date and time of your scores

+This data is stored through Apple's Game Center service and is used only to show leaderboard rankings within Game Center and the app.

 ##### Contact